Basic Program Requirements

 |CMP 6601 Introduction to Graduate Research Methods (to be taken in a student’s first fall semester)

 A minimum of nine credits of CMP 6630 Seminar in Communication (repeatable)

 Note: CMP 6630 is a repeatable "topics" course.
 The focus of each section of CMP 6630 is dependent on the faculty instructor's interest and expertise.
 You may contact the CMP office or faculty members to find out about upcoming CMP 6630 topics to determine what sections would be most relevant to your program of study.
 However, all faculty will approach CMP 6630 in a way that allows most if not all graduate students to find relevant connections.
-Typically, students will register for one section of CMP 6630 in their second semester (fall) and two sections of CMP 6630 in their third semester (spring).
+Typically, students will register for two sections of CMP 6630 in their second semester (spring) and one section of CMP 6630 in their third semester (fall).